yhe97/umd-design-system-theme/README.md

 base theme: umdds
 ```

-Templates can then employ SDCs when displaying content[^3]
+Sub-theme templates can then employ SDCs when displaying content[^3]

-Alternatively, SDCs can be used in the UI as part of field or layout
-configuration, in which case you may barely need to touch templates.
-In this case, you may not need a sub-theme.

-So far, this theme has only been nominally tested with the UI Patterns[^4]
-module and Layout Builder, but results are promising.

 Note that if overriding individual SDCs, you will want to sub-theme even if only
 using UI Patterns or similar.
 In this case, you can override individual SDCs